The G fund is the retirement vehicle of choice for billions of dollars invested through the Thrift Savings Plan.

 The reasons for attracting so many of investors’ dollars are simple.
 Your retirement money is as safe in this fund as it is anywhere else–actually it’s safer than anywhere else.
 The fund never goes down and G fund investors can count on slow, steady returns.

 Of course, the fund doesn’t go up much either.
 G fund returns for the past several years have been between 4% and 5% per year.
 So, for that reason, the fund isn’t a great way to build up a lot of money since, by comparison, stock funds can easily go up 10% or more in a year.
 Of course, the C fund went down 22% in 2002 so the volatility of stock funds is much greater in the short term.
-Here are the historical and current return rates for all of the TSP funds.

 The G fund invests in short-term government securities that are issued for the Thrift Savings Plan.
 Employees working for private companies (the ones that some readers envision as having better retirement plans, better salaries, and tons of money) don’t have access to the safe and sound securities issued specifically for the G fund.